tmorovati/Toy/README.md

-# Toy
+## EmoSense - An Emotional Awareness Toy

-This my Bachelor Project .the purpose of the project is to design and build a toy
+Welcome to EmoSense, a cutting-edge toy designed and developed as part of a Bachelor Project.
+This innovative device is designed to foster emotional awareness and intelligence in users, with a particular focus on children.